 Total Credits 45

 GF 603 Capstone IV: Summative Presentations 1

 GF 601 Seminar: Mexico 3

 GF 600 Organizational Leadership 2

 GF 586 Seminar: Current Topics in Retail 3

 GF 552 Strategic Management 3

 Semester 4

 GF 621 Politics and World Trade Today 3

+GF 612 Financial Management 3

 GF 602 Capstone III: Applied Research 2

 GF 585 Seminar: International Production: Culture and Practice 3

-GF 561 21st Century Marketing 3

 Semester 3

-GF 612 Financial Management 3

 GF 584 Seminar: Paris 3

+GF 561 21st Century Marketing 3

 GF 551 Global Supply Chain and Sourcing 3

 GF 504 Capstone II: Legal Principles 2

 Semester 2

 GF 583 Culture and International Business 3

 GF 581 Seminar: New York 3

 GF 503 Capstone I: Concept Development 2

 GF 502 Entrepreneurship, Innovation, and Creativity 3

 All degree programs require that students maintain a cumulative grade point average of 3.0 every semester while enrolled in the program.
-A student is placed on probation if his or her semester GPA is below 3.0.
-A student is not subject to academic dismissal at the end of his or her first semester in a degree program.
+A student is placed on probation if their semester GPA is below 3.0.
+A student is not subject to academic dismissal at the end of their first semester in a degree program.
 A student will be dismissed from the college after two consecutive semesters with a GPA below 3.0.
 A final GPA of 3.0 is required for graduation.